1994–95 FA Cup

 The 1994–95 FA Cup (known as The FA Cup sponsored by Littlewoods for sponsorship reasons) was the 114th staging of the FA Cup.
 The competition was won by Everton, with a shock victory over Manchester United, who were strong favourites to retain the title.
 This tournament was the 50th to be officially held since the six-year suspension due to World War II.
 Everton's Joe Royle would be the last English-born manager to lift the FA Cup until Harry Redknapp managed Portsmouth to the 2008 victory.
-As of 2023, this is the most recent major trophy won by Everton.
+As of 2025, this is the most recent major trophy won by Everton.

 This was the first FA Cup season to bear a title sponsor.

 Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Premier League or Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

+The winners from the fourth qualifying round were Spennymoor United, Guiseley, Altrincham, Southport, Bishop Auckland, Hyde United, Northwich Victoria, Witton Albion, Halifax Town, Slough Town, Chesham United, Enfield, Gresley Rovers, Heybridge Swifts, Chelmsford City, Hitchin Town, Yeading, Aylesbury United, Kettering Town, Worthing, Marlow, Tiverton Town, Kingstonian, Crawley Town, Walton & Hersham, Ashford Town (Kent), Newport (IOW) and Bashley.

+Heybridge Swifts and Bashley were appearing in the competition proper for the first time.
+Of the others, Hyde United had not featured at this stage since 1983–84, Chesham United and Worthing had not done so since 1982-83, Hitchin Town had not done so since 1978-79, Walton & Hersham had not done so since 1975-76, Ashford Town (Kent) had not done so since 1974-75, Newport (IOW) had not done so since 1958-59 and Gresley Rovers had not done so since 1930-31.

+Enfield and Aylesbury United both enjoyed runs through seven rounds of the tournament.
+Enfield defeated Hemel Hempstead, Purfleet, Ruislip Manor, St Albans City, Cardiff City and Torquay United before going out to Leicester City at Filbert Street; while Aylesbury defeated Boreham Wood, Edgware Town, Baldock Town, Moor Green, Newport (IOW) and Kingstonian before going out to Queens Park Rangers at Loftus Road.
+Leicester City and QPR were both in the Premier League this season.

 First round proper

-Port Vale and Burnley from the Football League First Division entered in this round along with all the Football League Second and Third Division teams plus four non-league clubs were given byes to this round: Woking, Runcorn, Kidderminster Harriers and Bath City.
+Port Vale and Burnley from the Football League First Division entered in this round along with the 46 Second and Third Division teams, the 28 non-league clubs from the qualifying rounds and Woking, Runcorn, Kidderminster Harriers and Bath City who were given byes.
+Tiverton Town, from the Western League Premier Division at Step 8 of English football, was the lowest-ranked team in the draw.

 The matches were played on 12 November 1994.
-There were eleven replays, with one tie requiring a penalty shootout to settle it.
+There were eleven replays, with Bury and Bishop Auckland requiring a penalty shootout to settle their tie.